QuentindiMeo/BC-Plume/README.md

 ### 🔮 Possible future improvements

 All of them are listed in the [issues](https://github.com/QuentindiMeo/BC-Plume/issues).
 Those with the 🚀 emoji are new features, those with the ↗️ emoji are improvements!
+Don't hesitate to suggest new ideas by **opening an issue** yourself!

 ---